erhnaks/IMS-22EnableMay2/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Special thanks to QA and Jordan Benbalaid.